What you must do to avoid harming bats and when you’ll need a licence.

 All bat species, their breeding sites and resting places are fully protected by law - they’re European protected species.

-You may be able to get a licence from Natural England if you can’t avoid disturbing them or damaging their habitats, or if you want to survey or conserve them.
+You may be able to get a licence from Natural England if you cannot avoid disturbing them or damaging their habitats, or if you want to survey or conserve them.

 What you must not do